 Will the rules change about which medicines you can and cannot bring into Europe?

 The medicines you're allowed to bring into a given country depend on the laws of that individual country.
 This is likely to remain unchanged by Brexit.

 Each country makes its own rules about which medicines you can bring into the country and the maximum quantity you can carry.
 You can find out more about travelling with drugs to any country, including those in Europe, from our article and video on travelling with medication.

 While the drugs most often prohibited are 'controlled drugs' such as powerful painkillers, there are some surprising exclusions.
 That's why it's always worth checking with the embassy of the country you're visiting before you travel if you're planning to take any medication with you.

 Will I need to show physical proof of travel insurance if I seek medical assistance while on holiday in Europe post Brexit?

 Whether you will be denied treatment if you don't have proof of travel insurance will depend on the treatment and the country you're visiting.
 The last thing you need, if you’re unwell, is to be fretting about whether you can get treatment.

 So, you should always take a copy of your travel insurance with you when you travel.
 If possible, we recommend keeping a paper copy and a back-up online copy in case your belongings are lost.
-I also advise all my patients to keep a note of the emergency number of their travel insurer, and to leave a copy with someone who isn't travelling in case they lose their records.Get a quote
+We also advise to keep a note of the emergency number of their travel insurer, and to leave a copy with someone who isn't travelling in case they lose their records.Get a quote